prataprc/prataprc.github.io.v1/_contents/dual-monitors.rst

-:title: Setting up dual monitors in Ubuntu
+:title: How to setup dual monitors in Ubuntu
 :author: prataprc
 :createdon: Mon Feb 1, 2009